jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 [**SCENARIO RUNNING FREE5GC: TO BE FINISHED**]

 Please use [i2CAT's scenario 2](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-the-free5gc-testbed) in the meantime.
-You can watch a [video](https://youtu.be/AYZm-uw-ZXU) showing how it works (using i2CAT's scripts, to be updated).
+You can watch a [video](https://youtu.be/AYZm-uw-ZXU) showing how it works.

 <img src="https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0/raw/main/img/mptcp_scenario2_free5gc.png" width="1200">